github/dmca/2020/10/2020-10-24-Fuck-the-RIAA.md

 Bring my camera to the movies and I put em on BT,
 Back all that stolen content up on DVD-ROMs,
-'Cuz my tip's been piracy since I dropped out my Mom's, And just because I share my MP3s,
+'Cuz my tip's been piracy since I dropped out my Mom's, And just because I share my OGGs,
 They got the government comin' after me,
 Instead of suin' kids why don't you step on up,
 And release a couple albums that don't completely suck, Stop puttin DRM onto audio CDs,
-That don't make it any harder to steal your MP3s,
+That don't make it any harder to steal your OGGs,
 If I want your shit for free, I ain't gonna have to pay, And all your bullshit is why the fuck I say,
 Hack the Gibson, hack the Gibson,